AlexArcPy/python-for-gis-progression-path/README.md

 - contribute to open-source projects such as `arcrest` or `geopandas` reporting bugs or new functionality
 - create new conda environments and install various packages into specific environments
 - refactor existing code to use dictionaries for lookups instead of multiple `if-elif`
-- OOP basics and creating own classes;
+- OOP basics and creating own classes

 ### Exercises
 This section contains the examples of tasks that you might need to write at some point of time.
 Implementing these tasks in Python code would be a good sign that you have mastered the advanced concepts of Python for ArcGIS.
 - hide/show map grid of data frame in a map layout before exporting the map in a map document using `arcpy` package and ArcObjects
 - update label's text of a scale bar in a map layout using pure ArcObjects
-- generate a service area (drive-time) polygon for an arbitrary point on a street network stored as a shapefile
+- generate a service area (drive-time) polygon for an arbitrary point on a street network stored as a shapefile using `networkx`
 - find out the fastest spatial join - ArcGIS Spatial Join GP tool, `rtree` in PostGIS, SQL Server `STContains`, or `shapely` Python package
+- create a new csv file from an existing one by filtering certain rows using `pandas`